 Click HERE to download our visitor's booklet.

 St. John's is also glad to welcome students from Purdue University or the areas other colleges and schools.
 If there is anything we can do for you during your time here, feel free to contact Bradley Pace at 765.742.4079 or by EMAIL.
-We also encourage you to connect with the the Purdue University Campus Ministry, the Chapel of the Good Shepherd, and their priest, Peter Bunder, at 765.743.1347 or by EMAIL.
+We also encourage you to connect with the the Purdue University Campus Ministry, the Chapel of the Good Shepherd, and their priest, the Rev. Peter Bunder, at 765.743.1347 or by EMAIL.

 The St. John's Church Building

 St. John's Episcopal Church was first organized in 1837.
 The current church building was built in 1858, but renovations have been made about every 50 years since.
 As a result our building is historic, beautiful, and complex.
 For visitors and newcomers, it can seem like a maze.
 For a map of the building, click HERE.

 St. John's Church is an accessible facility.
 An elevator is located at the 6th Street entrance and walkway access is available through the Memorial Garden off of Ferry Street.
 Anyone with mobility entrance is encouraged NOT TO USE the bell tower entrance on the corner of 6th and Ferry.

 On Sunday mornings, St. John's Commons is open to anyone needing a place for conversation or fellowship between Sunday services.
 Our fellowship continues in the Commons after each service.
 All are welcome.